kylegullo48/Starting-Out/README.md

 Beginner procedures2 is my second set of simple exercises.
 It includes:
 - opening and reading an external .txt file
 - read and write with buffering control on external file
+- adapt buffering procedure to output a binary file